A project by Marcel Muecke

 Thus, music opens spaces of encounter and rapprochement.
 The most impressive example for me is the first encounter with Lalo at an open blues session.
 A native of Mexico, he had just arrived in Germany and didn’t know a word of German and only a little English.
 When we both went on stage with three other musicians (he had his accordion with him), it only took a short shout as to which key we wanted to play in and without any further arrangements we had made music together.
 Five musicians who had never before seen each other, spoken to each other, let alone made music together.

-Current research even suggests that the musical differences between cultures are smaller than those within cultures with their countless styles and genres.
+Current research even suggests that the musical differences between different cultures are smaller than those within cultures with their countless styles and genres.

 Whoever speaks of tone keys in today’s Western pop music usually refers to »major« and »minor«.
 That this came about was a development over centuries.
 Major and minor are actually only two of seven church keys in which classical works were composed, especially in Europe.
 The tonal character results primarily from the fact that – to put it simply – of the 12 available tones, only seven are used at intervals defined by the key.